ojalaw/Formula_One_Quiz/README.md

 **CSS**
 Cascading style sheets used to style the individual pages.
 **Javascript**
-Scripting language used to make aspects of the site interactive.
+Scripting language used to make aspects of the site interactive predominantly through DOM manipulation.

 ### Frameworks, Libraries & Programs Used